 Set up OpenTelemetry with Inngest TypeScript only

-Inngest's Extended Traces enables you to forward your application OpenTelemetry traces into Inngest's Traces for a unified observability and debugging experience, both in the DevServer and Platform.
+Inngest's Extended Traces enables you to export your application OpenTelemetry traces into Inngest's Traces for a unified observability and debugging experience, both in the DevServer and Platform.

-This guide covers how to set up OpenTelemetry with Inngest Traces and how to create custom spans.
+This guide covers how to connect OpenTelemetry with Inngest Traces and how to create custom spans.

 Set up Inngest Extended Traces with an existing OpenTelemetry client

-Here's a Node.js application OpenTelemetry setup (exporting traces via OTLP) using Inngest Extended Traces:
+Here's a Node.js application OpenTelemetry setup (exporting traces via OTLP) using Inngest Extended Traces.
+This example uses @opentelemetry/auto-instrumentations-node; if your application already has an instrumentation list, keep using that list instead.

 import { NodeSDK } from "@opentelemetry/sdk-node";